 - the Starting Mode is set to Start as previous state and if the Run/Stop input or switch is configured and set to RUN, and if the controller was not in HALT state before the power cycle. - the Starting Mode is set to Start as previous state and if the Run/Stop input or switch is not configured, and if the controller was not in HALT state before the power cycle. - c.
-The controller state will be EMPTY if: - There is no boot application or the boot application is invalid, or - The reboot was provoked by specific System Errors. - d.
-The controller state will be INVALID OS if there is no valid firmware. - 2.
+The controller state is EMPTY if: - There is no boot application or the boot application is invalid, or - The reboot was provoked by specific System Errors. - d.
+The controller state is INVALID OS if there is no valid firmware. - 2.
 Forcing is maintained if the boot application is loaded successfully.
 If not, forcing is erased. - 3.
 Diagnostic indications for errors are reset. - 4.
 The values of the retain variables are restored if saved context is valid. - 5.
 The values of the retain-persistent variables are restored if saved context is valid. - 6.
 All non-located and non-remanent variables are reset to their initialization values. - 7.
-The values of the first 1000 %MW registers are restored if saved context is valid. - 8.
-The values of %MW1000 to %MW59999 registers are reset to 0. - All fieldbus communications are stopped and restarted after the boot application is loaded successfully. - 10.All inputs are reset to their initialization values.
-All outputs are reset to their hardware initialization values and then to their software initialization values or their default values if no software initialization values are defined. - 11.The Post Configuration file is read (see page 235). - 12.
+The values of %MW0 to %MW59999 registers are reset to 0. - 8.
+All fieldbus communications are stopped and restarted after the boot application is loaded successfully. - All inputs are reset to their initialization values.
+All outputs are reset to their hardware initialization values and then to their software initialization values or their default values if no software initialization values are defined. - 10.The Post Configuration file is read (see page 245). - 11.
 The controller file system is initialized and its resources (sockets, file handles, and so on) are deallocated.